PowerShellOrg/PowerShellUserGroups/README.md

 The Icon property is currently not being used in any markdown or PDF output.
 But this can point to a thumbnail size graphic or icon for your group.
 Expect that this will be resized when eventually used.

 **You do not need to update any markdown files as they are generated fresh after each update.
 The json file is the only item that needs to be updated.
-If you prefer, you can email your group information to jeffh@powershell.org**
+If you prefer, you can email your group information to jeffh@powershell.org or open an Issue.**

-*last updated Friday, August 24, 2018 4:04:09 PM UTC*
+*last updated Friday, August 24, 2018 4:24:09 PM UTC*